 If two sound sources differ by 10+ dB: add 0 dB to the higher number

-This explains that how reflective sounds within a room can grow to become stronger than any one original sound source.
+This explains how reflective sounds within a room can grow to become stronger than the single original sound source.
 For example, if you had a forklift emitting an 87 dB reading driving past a punch press with an 89 dB reading, your overall exposure would be 91 dB (not 176 dB).
 Conversely, if your voice carried a 70 dB reading at a rock concert emitting 120 dB, your exposure would still be 120 dB.

-Decibel levels are controlled by applying soundproofing treatments that attack either the “source” of the noise or the “path” the noise is traveling.
+Decibel levels are controlled by applying soundproofing treatments that attenuate either the “source” of the noise or the “path” the noise is traveling.
 These treatments are briefly reviewed in our Sound Treatments section of this Academy, and specified in more detail in the Applications Guide of this website.
 “Source” driven treatments will typically trigger 12-18 dB drops, while “path” driven treatments will typically trigger 3-8 dB drops.
-The most we’ ever experienced with a “path” driven treatment is a 14 dB drop.
-For more aggressive industrial sound proofing applications, 30+ dB drops can be achieved only through the use of full strength industrial enclosures featured in our Product Guide.
-Remember that regardless of your soundproofing treatment, a mere 3 dB drop in your sound pressure levels will represent a 50% drop in your perceived noise.
+The most we’ve ever experienced with a “path” driven treatment is a 14 dB drop.
+For more aggressive industrial soundproofing applications, 30+ dB drops can be achieved only through the use of full industrial acoustic enclosures.
+Remember that regardless of your soundproofing treatment, a 10 dB reduction will be perceived as being half as loud to the human ear.

 Dosimeters are instruments that can accurately measure your decibel level exposure.
 The question is often posed to NetWell: